socomsystems/documentation/admin_manual/configuration_files/external_storage/smb.rst

 *    Password: the password to login to the Samba server.
 *    Share: The share on the Samba server to mount.
 *    Remote Subfolder: The remote subfolder inside the Samba share to mount (optional, defaults to /).
-To assign the Nextcloud logon username automatically to the subfolder, use ``$user`` instead of a particular subfolder name.
+To assign the cyfrSpaces logon username automatically to the subfolder, use ``$user`` instead of a particular subfolder name.
-*    And finally, the Nextcloud users and groups who get access to the share.
+*    And finally, the cyfrSpaces users and groups who get access to the share.

 Optionally, you can specify a ``Domain``.
 This is useful in cases where the